 Well, we survived our first day.
 I really like how this plan eases you into the actual detox.
 Other plans were cold turkey on all things "toxic," which can really make it difficult to keep going.
+I had planned blueberry oatmeal for breakfast, but due to the "prowler" yesterday I never made it to the store for blueberries.

 So, whole wheat pancakes and eggs. *gasp* I can hear you Detox Junkies now screaming--Eggs?!
 Wheat?!
 Sugar?!
 Let me again remind you that this plan EASES you into the detox.
 So, today was no meat, no caffeine, no carbonated beverages, no alcohol, replace white sugar with sugar substitutes.
 We did have 1/4 cup of sugar in the pancakes, but I'm not going for a gold medal in detox here.